iansantagata/JAMMS/README.md

 ## The Future

-For bugs, issues, and features to be developed, see the [TRACKER.md](TRACKER.md) file.
+For bugs, issues, and features to be developed, see the [Issues](/issues) section of this repository.

 ## Installation